xybor-x/gojm/README.md

 ## Job result

-If you want to return some values for the job, you can modify JobResult.
+If you want the job returns a value, you can use JobResult.

 ```golang
 job := gojm.NewJob(function(ctx context.Context) *gojm.JobResult {